Sole Trader vs Limited Company

 Running your own business can be extremely rewarding, but there’s a lot to do before you can even get started.

 First things first, you’ll need to set your business up with the correct legal entities and make sure you understand what is required of you to run said business.

 One of the most important aspects being; the structure of your business.
-Which brings us back to the age-old question of Sole Trader vs Limited Company?
+This brings us back to the age-old question of Sole Trader vs Limited Company.

 These two company structures are actually only two of several, but 9 times out of 10, these are the two that you will be deciding between.

 That being said, it’s not the end of the world if you choose one structure, and later find out you’d be better off with another, you can switch any time you please.
 Just make sure it’s the most efficient course of action.

 Registering as a Sole Trader is generally the route you’ll want to take if you’re planning on working alone or on a sub-contractor basis.
 Whereas a Limited Company is designed for a larger scale operation and future scaling, such as taking on employees.